manassehnnad1/LOFIBets/README.md

 ---

 This is an early build.
-I'm actively shipping improvements and would love the opportunity to take LOFIBets further with grant support from the Sui ecosystem.
+I'm actively shipping improvements (Contract, Interface, flow, etc) and would love the opportunity to take LOFIBets further with grant support from the Sui ecosystem as I see this getting really big for LOFI and the SUI eco at large.